 If you want to build something good, sometimes it makes sense to think about how to build something bad.
 You invert the problem.
 If you were building a notification system to annoy users and decrease engagement, what would that look like?

-- It would be overused.
-If Slack notifications are overused, they move from being helpful to being a continuous source of interruption.
+• It would be overused.
+If Slack or Teams notifications are overused, they move from being helpful to being a continuous source of interruption.
 Sending out notifications for every minor update or task overwhelms users, leading to notification fatigue.
 Then users ignore the notifications altogether.

-- It would miss the context for collaboration.
-A poor Slack notification would not provide adequate information or context, hindering collaboration and communication among the team.
+• It would miss the context for collaboration.
+A poor business chat notification would not provide adequate information or context, hindering collaboration and communication among the team.

-With Slack, you are going into the heart of where a user works and manipulating what they are doing.
-There is a “do now” focus with Slack that you don’t have with email.
+With Slack and with Teams, you are going into the heart of where a user works and manipulating what they are doing.
+There is a “do now” focus with business chat that you don’t have with email.
 This is good when the notifications are time-critical.
-But if you push everything to Slack, users can become overwhelmed, and feel that everything has to happen immediately.
+But if you push everything to chat, users can become overwhelmed, and feel that everything has to happen immediately.

-Good Slack notifications find the right balance in each of these parameters.
+Good business chat notifications find the right balance in each of these parameters.

 Notifications need to be timely and essential